bigcode-project/bigcode-analysis/README.md

   * percentage of configuration/test and uncommon files
   * file size distribution
   * loss analysis
+We also provide code to run near-deduplication, and to detect natural language of comments in Python datasets.

 * **Multi query attention experiments**, for details refer [here](/multi_query_experiments/README.md)